datastax-cda/workshop-content/README.md

 ## TODO
 * Create a number of reusable workshop *config.json*
 * Create standard invite emails
 * Define the standard readme for each workshop folder.
+* Make sure James can push to this repo.